Options as Silver Bullets: Valuation of Term Loans, Inventory Management, Emissions Trading and Insurance Risk Mitigation using Option Theory: Simulate and Accumulate

 \subsection{Valuation Matrix}

 \end{doublespace}

 \begin{doublespace} As noted earlier, given the complexity of the system and the number of random variables involved, the computational infrastructure required to value term loans would require a Monte-Carlo engine and can be tremendous; though, such a framework is readily accessible since most existing intermediaries have this setup as part of their derivative desks.
-We build a simple Monte-Carlo framework in R (Paradis 2002; Matloff 2011; Venables and Smith 2016).
+We build a simple Monte-Carlo framework in R (Paradis 2002; Matloff 2011; Venables \& Smith 2016).
 To try different scenarios, each of the variables (availability drift / start value / volatility, interest rate, payment up / down and expiration date) are increased and decreased by 10\% for five steps to get a maximum increase (decrease) of 150\% (50\%) of the initial values of the corresponding variables.
 We also repeat each of the variable value change scenarios with different number of iterations of the Monte-Carlo sampling, ranging from 5000 to 50,000 with an increase of 5000 iterations each time.
 This results in a total of 611 different scenarios for each valuation.
-Figures \ref{fig:Simulation-Results-with-Iteration} and \ref{fig:Simulation-Results-with-Availability-Volatility} show the valuations when the number of iterations is changed and when the availability volatility is varied.
-Figure \ref{fig:Values-of-Other-Variables} shows the values of the other variables for the sample valuations shown.
-Despite the simplicity of our calculation engine, we build some intelligence such that it can pick up and resume the computations from the last point where it was stopped.
-This is useful since the total computer time required to perform these valuations was around 56 hours and any errors that could abruptly stop the calculations would mean having to repeat from scratch, an extremely time consuming process.
-The full matrix of results is available upon request. \end{doublespace}